 While the comparison isn't completely accurate, the differences between the Spanish of Spain and the Spanish of Latin America are something like the differences between British English and American English.
-People from throughout the Spanish-speaking world can communicate with each other as easily as people throughout the English-speaking world can.
+With as few exceptions — some local accents can be difficult for outsiders — Spaniards watch Latin American movies and TV shows without subtitles, and vice versa.
 There are differences, more so in the spoken language than in writing, but they aren't so extreme that you can't learn the differences as you need them.

 Also, while it's easy to think of Latin American Spanish as one entity, as textbooks and lessons often do, you should note there are differences in the Spanish of various countries in the Western Hemisphere.
 But again, the differences aren't so extreme that they prevent communication.

 If your pronunciation is reasonably good, whether your accent is Castilian or Mexican or Bolivian, you will be understood.
 Latin Americans watch movies from Spain, and Spaniards watch Latin American telenovelas (soap operas), so you can be assured the differences aren't all that great.
 You might want to avoid slang or extreme colloquialisms, but standard educated Spanish is understood anywhere in the Spanish-speaking world.

 Here, however, are some of the differences you may notice: